Marcel Boiteux

-Biography

-Education
+Early life

+Marcel Boiteux was born in Niort on 9 May 1922.
 He graduated from the Ecole Normale in 1942 and received his mathematics aggregation in 1946.
-In 1947, he also graduated, in the economics section, from the Institute of Political Studies in Paris where he was a classmate of Pierre Moussa.
+In 1947, he also graduated, in the economics section, from the Institute of Political Studies in Paris.

+Career

-Marcel Boiteux began his professional career in 1946 by entering the National Center for Scientific Research (CNRS), under the responsibility of Maurice Allais and having Gérard Debreu as a colleague.
-The latter would obtain a Rockefeller scholarship from Maurice Allais.
+His professional career began in 1946 when he entered the National Center for Scientific Research (CNRS), under the responsibility of Maurice Allais and having Gérard Debreu as a colleague.

-He joined EDF on April 1, 1949 as an engineer in the sales department on the recommendation of Maurice Allais.
+Boiteux joined EDF on 1 April 1949 as an engineer in the sales department on Allais' recommendation.

-He turned 100 on 9 May 2022.
+Boiteux turned 100 on 9 May 2022, and died on 6 September 2023, at the age of 101.